 If you feel like you’ve found a good harness, great, but pay close attention when you start using it.
 If your dog is wheezing while running, you might need to get another harness.
-Similarly, if your pup’s movement is off, then you might need a harness that fits differently.
+Similarly, if your pup’s movement is off, then you might need a harness that gives more freedom to the legs.

-You’ll want a line that has bungee integration or an elastic line to absorb shock for you and your animal.
-Even if there’s a sudden pull, the elasticity of the bungee line will absorb it.
-You’ll also want to keep length in mind.
+A line with bungee integration, or an elastic line to absorb shock, is critical for both you and your animal.
+If there’s a sudden pull (and this is common, running with a dog), the elasticity of the bungee will absorb it.
+Also, keep length in mind.
 Ideally, the line is around 6 feet at full stretch.